MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 The following diagram illustrates the correlation between transaction categories, shared categories, and project categories.

 Transaction categories are the basic grouping for project transactions.
-Within that grouping is a set of shared categories that can be shared across applications and modules.
+That grouping has a set of shared categories that can be shared across applications and modules.
 Project categories are the most granular level of categories.
 Project categories are specific to legal entity, module, and application.

 ![Correlation between transaction categories, shared categories, and project categories.](media/project-categories.png)